A Passion for Helping Employees

 - California Employment Lawyers Association – Wage and Hour Committee

-What Ian Values Most
+What Trial Attorney Ian Silvers Values Most

 Silvers says that his case successes for the employees whom he has helped over the years count among his greatest accomplishments.

 “It’s not just about helping them stand up for themselves against their employers, but also to help them understand how they can move on and get some sort of closure,” he said.
-“These cases are not just about money.
-Often times, employees get fixated on what happened to them and it not only affects their future employment, but also their relationships with others.”

 When he represents these individuals whose lives have been deeply impacted, Silvers says that he makes a point of looking to the future on their behalf and helping them figure out how to get past the situation.
 He gets tremendous satisfaction when he sees the difference he has made for an individual employee.

-“Employers may win, lose or settle a lawsuit and it will not really change their business or how they conduct themselves,” Silvers said.
+“Employers may win, lose, or settle a lawsuit, and it will not really change their business or how they conduct themselves,” Silvers said.
 “However, each time I receive appreciation from an employee who sees that I believed in him or her and fought on his or her behalf to help right injustice and wrongdoing, I’m reminded about why I love this area of law.

 Pride in Being a Bisnar Chase Team Member